 To be entitled to SSP, employees must meet the below criteria:

 - Have average weekly earnings at least equal to the lower earnings limit (LEL), currently £118.00.

 - Be currently engaged on a PAYE basis by an Adecco Group brand.
 For our employed associates this does not mean you must currently be on assignment, but you must have commenced at least one assignment under your employment contract.

 In the Republic of Ireland, workers can apply direct to the government for illness benefit.
 In response to COVID-19, the Irish government have introduced emergency SSP pay measures which will allow all affected workers to claim €305 per week from day 1 of sickness absence, including self-isolation (effective and backdated to 9th March).

 If I am not eligible for SSP in the UK, can I request holiday pay for this period?

 Yes, if you are not eligible for SSP for any reason and are not currently in assignment or receiving any other statutory payments (e.g. Maternity Pay) you can request holiday for this period.
 You should request your holiday in the normal way through your local branch.

 Will limited company workers get sick pay?

 Where a worker chooses to provide their service through a limited company, our contract will be with the limited company and not the worker.
 As such limited company workers are not normally entitled to in work benefits such as SSP.

-It may be possible for workers who are supplied through their own limited companies (PSCs) to furlough themselves – they would need to take their own independent legal advice on this.
+It may be possible for private sector contractors who are supplied through their own limited companies (Personal Service Companies) to furlough themselves – they would need to take their own independent legal advice on this.